Lancaster and the Lune Valley

 Take the 81 or 82 bus to Wray and return the same way.

-Hop on the train for the short ride to Carnforth on the Furness Line and walk through the stunning coastal limestone scenery of Arnside and Silverdale AONB to catch the train back to Lancaster from Silverdale.
+Hop on the train for the short ride to Carnforth on the Furness Line and walk through the stunning coastal limestone scenery of Arnside and Silverdale National Landscape to catch the train back to Lancaster from Silverdale.

 Eat at the Old School Brewery in Warton or save yourselves for some great cakes near the end of the walk at Wolf & Us in Silverdale.